Wise.blue

 Architecture: T. Todorovski, A. Primc

-UX+UI: S. Rotter, A. Gjorsheska
+UX+UI design: S. Rotter, A. Gjorsheska

 PM: B. Belovinov, S. Kukičar, G. Romavh